 The Company is accreting the debt discount associated with the compound embedded derivative liability to interest expense through the maturity of the Loan Agreement using an effective interest rate method.
 The fair value of the compound embedded derivative liability is marked-to-market at the end of each reporting period, with any changes in value reported in the condensed consolidated statements of operations.
-The Company determines the fair value of the compound embedded derivative using a blend of a Monte Carlo simulation model and market prices.
+The Company determines the fair value of the compound embedded derivative using a Monte Carlo simulation model.